Tekmetric/interview/frontend/README.md

 I might have gone a bit further away from the initial goal of this excercise, but I had some ideas I wanted to experiment with.

 The code is not perfect, it was a lot to fit everything in 5 days of work so I sometimes rushed more than I would have liked to, because I did not want to exceed the inital 1 week estimation.
-I wanted to also integrate Redux, but it's currently a work in progress.
+I wanted to also integrate Redux, it's currently a work in progress, keeps some basic user data when logged in.

+The signin is not wired to the backend, just input whatever looks like a valid email and a password and you will log in :D.

 I have written some UI unit test examples, but again, due to time constraints, I did not manage to test all the components.